Laarryy/Anti-VPN/README.md

 /avpntest <ip> - Test an IP through the various (enabled) services.
 Note that this forces a check so will use credits every time it's run.

+/avpncheck <ip> - Check an IP using the default system.
+This will return exactly the same value as any other API call.

 /avpnscore <source> - Scores a particular source based on a pre-made list of known good and bad IPs.
 Note that this forces a check so will use credits every time it's run.

 # Permissions
-avpn.admin - allows access to the /avpnreload, /avpntest, and /avpnscore commands
+avpn.admin - allows access to the /avpnreload, /avpntest, /avpncheck, and /avpnscore commands

 avpn.bypass - players with this node bypass the filter entirely